-Magnetic’s ‘Moments that Matter’ study considers the relationship that consumers have with magazine content in the context of the moment, and the implications for advertising and marketing.
+‘Moments that Matter’ looks at the relationship consumers have with magazine content and the implications for advertising and marketing.

 - Contextual evidence: an immersion into the theories around well-being and the impact this has on media and advertising

 - Media chat: online community with 50 magazine consumers, to understand context, drivers and the relationship with magazines